svaksha/pythonidae/Mathematics.md

 * [Machine Learning Video Library](http://work.caltech.edu/library/)

 # SOFTWARE
-* impyla :: [Python client to Cloudera Impala](https://github.com/cloudera/impyla).
+* impyla :: [Python client and Numba-based UDFs for Cloudera Impala](https://github.com/cloudera/impyla).
 Impala allows you to rapidly analyze large, distributed data sets, but doesn't integrate easily with your ad hoc (Python) analytical tools (pandas, scikit-learn), which impyla aims to remedy.
 * [NumPy](http://www.numpy.org) :: adds support for large, multi-dimensional arrays and matrices, along with a large library of high-level mathematical functions to operate on these arrays.
 * [Sage](http://www.sagemath.org) :: System for Algebra and Geometry Experimentation, is a mathematical software with features covering many aspects of mathematics, including algebra, combinatorics, numerical mathematics, number theory, and calculus.
 * [SciPy](http://www.scipy.org) :: it contains modules for optimization, linear algebra, integration, interpolation, special functions, FFT, signal and image processing, ODE solvers and other tasks common in science and engineering.
    * _Tutorials_
    * scipy-lectures :: [Tutorial material on the scientific Python ecosystem](http://scipy-lectures.github.io)